 Life Cycle Models

-The IOS and OBAN winter-run Chinook salmon life cycle models were run to provide an analysis of the potential integrated effects of the alternatives on the species .
-Appendix 11I includes technical memoranda describing the IOS and OBAN modeling.
+The IOS and OBAN winter-run Chinook salmon life cycle models were run to provide an analysis of the potential integrated effects of Alternatives 1, 2, and 3 on the species relative to the NAA.
+Appendix 11I, Winter Run Chinook Salmon Life Cycle Modeling, includes technical memoranda describing the IOS and OBAN modeling.
 The IOS model includes flow-survival relationships for migrating juvenile winter-run Chinook salmon in the Delta, whereas the OBAN model does not.
 The IOS model includes a flow-survival relationship based on Sacramento River at Bend Bridge flows and does not account for the potential effects on migration survival as a result of the Red Bluff and Hamilton City diversions.
 As discussed below, a sensitivity analysis was undertaken wherein the Red Bluff and Hamilton City diversions were subtracted from the Bend Bridge flows to provide an assessment of potential flow-survival effects.

 IOS

-IOS modeling results for female adult winter-run Chinook salmon escapement reflect the integration of all modeled effects of the alternatives, as discussed in detail in Appendix 11I.
-Relative to the NAA, the mean female escapement ranged from 2% greater under Alternative 2 in critically dry years to 5% less under Alternatives 1A, 1B, and 2 in above normal and/or below normal years.
-As shown in Appendix 11I, there is considerable overlap in results between the alternatives.
-The different life stage components of the IOS modeling generally had limited differences between Alternatives 1, 2, and 3 and the NAA, with the largest differences being 3–4% greater mean egg and fry survival under Alterative 3 in critically dry years (Tables IOS_wr_egg; IOS_wr_fry; IOS_wr_riv_surv; IOS_wr_delta_surv).
-Because the IOS model includes a Sacramento River flow-survival relationship based on Bend Bridge flow, a sensitivity analysis was undertaken wherein the Red Bluff and Hamilton City diversions were subtracted from the Bend Bridge flows to provide an assessment of potential flow-survival effects of these diversions .
+IOS modeling results for female adult winter-run Chinook salmon escapement reflect the integration of all modeled effects of Alternatives 1, 2, and 3, as discussed in detail in Appendix 11I.
+Relative to the NAA, the mean female escapement ranged from 2% greater under Alternative 2 in Critically Dry Water Years to 5% less under Alternatives 1A, 1B, and 2 in Above Normal and/or Below Normal Water Years (Table 11-18).
+As shown in Appendix 11I, there is considerable overlap in results between Alternatives 1, 2, and 3.
+The different life stage components of the IOS modeling generally had limited differences between the NAA and Alternatives 1, 2, and 3 and the NAA, with the largest differences being 3–4% greater mean egg and fry survival under Alterative 3 in Critically Dry Water Years (Tables 11-19; 11-20; Table 11-21; Table 11-22).
+Because the IOS model includes a Sacramento River flow-survival relationship based on Bend Bridge flow, a sensitivity analysis was undertaken wherein the Red Bluff and Hamilton City diversions (which are downstream of Bend Bridge) were subtracted from the Bend Bridge flows to provide an assessment of potential flow-survival effects of these diversions under Alternatives 1, 2, and 3.
 As shown in Appendix 11I (IOS memorandum attachment), differences in escapement between the scenarios with modified and unmodified flows were around 100 fish or less.
-This amounts to percentage differences compared to NAA ranging from approximately 2% greater under Alternatives 2 and 3 in critically dry years up to 7% less under Alternatives 1A above normal years and Alternative 1B in above normal and critically dry years.
+This amounts to percentage differences compared to NAA ranging from approximately 2% greater under Alternatives 2 and 3 in Critically Dry Water Years up to 7% less under Alternatives 1A in Above Normal Water Years and Alternative 1B in Above Normal and Critically Dry Water Years.

+The IOS modeling suggested potential negative effects of Alternatives 1, 2, and 3 relative to the NAA.
+The differences between the NAA and Alternatives 1, 2, and 3 arise because of flow-survival relationships and less flow because of the Red Bluff and Hamilton City diversions under the alternatives.
+As discussed in the Migration Flow-Survival section, in addition to diversion criteria, Alternatives 1, 2, and 3 would also include a fish monitoring program capable of detecting a migratory response during the beginning of a precipitation-generated high flow event and continuing research would be utilized to operate to, and further refine the pulse flow protection strategy, in order to minimize effects to winter-run Chinook salmon.